RobertoRoos/sawIntuitiveResearchKitWiki/HeadSensor.md

 ## Wiring

 The head sensor is located under the master console's cover.
 It has four strobing LEDs on one side and four light sensors on the other side.
+One the following picture, ignore the dVRK head sensor in the middle.
+The actual daVinci head sensor is mounted on the head's sides, behind the 4 round holes forming a diamond shape on each side.

   ![](/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/head/daVinci-head-sensor.jpg)